SY22-23 Dual Enrollment Application Guide

 - Accepting applications from DCPS students in grades 10-12 with a minimum 2.5 GPA (view each university-specific grade level & GPA requirements)

-- Participating Universities: American University – School of Education, Bard College, Bay Atlantic University, Marymount University, Montgomery College, Northern Virginia Community College, Trinity Washington University, and UDC-Flagship
+- Participating Universities: American University - School of Education, Bard College, Bay Atlantic University, Bowie State University, Marymount University, Montgomery College, NOVA Community College, Trinity Washington University, UDC-Flagship, & Virginia State University

 - UDC-CARE Dual Enrollment